 - 1. Contact the State Office at (515) 986-5520 to get in touch with your Regional Field Director who can assist in this process. - 2.
-Complete and/or submit the following paperwork to your Regional Field Director as soon as possible.
-The majority of forms can be found on the Participation Forms page of the SOIA website or in Section 9 - GENERAL FORMS: - a.
-Delegation Manager Form Found in Section 9 GENERAL FORMS - b.
+Complete and submit the following paperwork to your Regional Field Director as soon as possible. - a.
+Delegation Manager Form Each delegation of SOIA will designate a Delegation Manager.
+The primary role of the Delegation Manager is to serve as a liaison between the delegation and State Office.
+Responsibilities of the Delegation Manager include providing ongoing communication with the State Office, delegation volunteers including coaches, athletes, and athlete families and/or staff, submitting entry/registration forms, and distributing Class A credentials to delegation members. - i.
+This form only needs to be filled out once or when there are any changes - ii.
+Submit additions or changes to classa@soiowa.org - b.
 Go to the Become a Coach page The Delegation Manager and all coaches/chaperones are required to fulfill the following coaching responsibilities. - i.
-Class A Volunteer Application Found in Section 9 GENERAL FORMS - ii.
-Coach/Chaperone Code of Conduct Form Found in Section 9 GENERAL FORMS - iii.
-Protective Behaviors Training and Quiz More information in Section 3 -VOLUNTEER INFORMATION or slides and quiz may be found in Section 9 - GENERAL FORMS - iv.
-General Orientation and Quiz Found on the SOIA website and Section 9 -GENERAL FORMS - c.
+Class A Volunteer Application - ii.
+Protective Behaviors Training and Quiz - iii.
+General Orientation Quiz - c.
 Centralized Accounting For tax reporting purposes, all money raised in the name of Special Olympics Iowa must be filtered through the SOIA State Office.
 Please contact the State Office to establish an account - d.
 Special Olympics Sports Certification Required within three years of coaching in each sport - upcoming trainings can be found in the newsletter or you can find online courses on our website - 3.
 Complete athlete paperwork and training requirements: - a.
-Athlete Special Olympic Iowa Release & Medical Form Form can be found in Section 9 - GENERAL FORMS.
-All SOIA athletes are required to complete and submit a medical form to the State Office prior to training and competing.
+Athlete Special Olympic Iowa Release & Medical Form All SOIA athletes are required to complete and submit a medical form to the State Office prior to training and competing.
 The form must be renewed every three years.
-Keep copies of your athletes' form and have available at all practices and events in case of an emergency. - b.
-Athlete Code of Conduct Form can be found in Section 9 GENERAL FORMS.
-All athletes should sign for accountability purposes.
-Keep this form for your own records. - c.
+Coaches should keep copies of your athletes' form and have available at all practices and events in case of an emergency. - b.
+Athlete Code of Conduct All athletes should sign for accountability purposes.
+Form should be kept on file by Delegation Manager. - c.
 Training Athletes must begin training at least eight weeks or 10 hours prior to any competition. - d.
-Unified Sports Partners Unified Sports partners are individuals without intellectual disabilities who practice and compete alongside Special Olympics athletes in team sports.
-Unified Sports partners are required to receive Class A status prior to contact with Special Olympics athletes.
-The Class A Application can be found in Section 9 -GENERAL FORMS.
-You can find more information about the Unified Sports program in Section 6 - SPECIAL PROGRAMS. - 4.
+Unified partners Unified partners are individuals without intellectual disabilities who practice and compete alongside Special Olympics athletes in team sports.
+Unified partners are required to have a Participant Release Form on file at SOIA office prior to competition.
+The Athlete Code of Conduct should also be signed and kept on file by Delegation Manager. - 4.
 To register for events and competitions: - a.
 Schedule of Events You can find a current schedule of all events on our website under schedule of events.